• Skip to primary navigation

 Assemble

 To assemble, put all the ingredients in a big salad bowl (arugula, roasted butternut squash, cooked quinoa, dried cranberries, pepitas, and pomegranate seeds).
-Dress with Citrus Vinaigrette or Lemon Vinaigrette and give it a mix.
+Dress with Citrus Salad Dressing, Maple Dijon Dressing, or Lemon Dijon Dressing and give it a mix.

 Pouring vinaigrette into a bowl with Butternut Squash Quinoa Salad.